acearchive/legacy-artifact-action/README.md

   artifact-action [flags]

 Flags:
-      --dry-run              Prevents uploading files when used in upload mode.
-  -h, --help                 help for artifact-action
+      --dry-run              Prevents uploading files when used in upload mode -h, --help                 help for artifact-action
-      --ipfs-api multiaddr   The multiaddr of your IPFS node -m, --mode string          The mode to operate in, either "validate", "history", or "upload" (default "validate") -o, --output string        The output to produce, either "artifacts", "cids", or "summary" (default "summary") --path path            The path of the artifact files in the repository (default "artifacts/") --pin-endpoint url     The url of the IPFS pinning service API endpoint to use --pin-token token      The secret bearer token for the configured IPFS pinning service
+      --ipfs-api multiaddr   The multiaddr of your IPFS node -m, --mode string          The mode to operate in, either "validate", "history", or "upload" (default "validate") -o, --output string        Print the given output to stdout instead of summary statistics --path path            The path of the artifact files in the repository (default "artifacts/") --pin-endpoint url     The url of the IPFS pinning service API endpoint to use --pin-token token      The secret bearer token for the configured IPFS pinning service